openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 172 - Preview Report on Renewals`

-After selecting specific criteria; preview the report (:ref:`image172`) by clicking on the preview button.
+After selecting specific criteria; preview the report (:ref:`Image 172<image172>`) by clicking on the preview button.

 Preview Journal on Renewals
 """""""""""""""""""""""""""